When you’re given an offer to join a company, do you accept it immediately?

 Or do you dig deeper to find out if the offer is the right one for YOU?

-Most candidates I’ve worked with will always take the best paying offer, without considering other factors.
+Most candidates we’ve worked with will always take the best paying offer, without considering other factors.

-Here are 5 questions you should ask before accepting the offer:
+Here are 5 questions you should always ask before accepting any job offer:

 1. Will I be required to check messages after office hours?

 Some companies, especially in finance and tech, need their employees to be ready to respond to emergencies at all hours.